rse/studio-ai/README.md

 The client component, in turn, runs in two distinct modes: an interactive control mode and an autonomous avatar rendering mode.
 The clients are communicating with each other through their bi-directional WebSocket connections to the server.

-The Speech-to-Text engine is based on the [Deepgram](https://deepgram.com) cloud service, the Text-to-Text engine is based on the [OpenAI ChatGPT](https://chatgpt.com) cloud service, and the Text-to-Speech engine is based on the [HeyGen Interactive Avatar](https://heygen.com) cloud service.

-> **NOTICE: As a consequence, to be able to use **Studio AI** you need API keys of those three cloud services.**

 ![architecture](doc/architecture.png)